scrapinghub/portia/README.md

     cd slyd
     twistd -n slyd

-Portia will now be running on port 9001 and you can access it at: ``http://localhost:9001/static/main.html``
+Portia should now be running on port 9001 and you can access it at: ``http://localhost:9001/static/main.html``

+###### Missing Dependencies on Linux

+When running Portia on Ubuntu or Debian systems you may need to install the following dependencies:

+    sudo apt-get install libxml2-dev libxslt-dev python-dev zlib1g-dev libffi-dev libssl-dev

 ### Running Portia with Docker